saul/fsharp-type-safety-talk/slides.md

 --

 .important[
-We can't represent this in .NET
+This syntax doesn't exist in .NET
 ]

 ---